c4k3ss/TooMuchReverb/README.md

 * Navigate to "Project Directory"
 * In the "Presets" folder, open "Preset.hip"

+> **Note**
+> Faust is necessary for the 3rd Reverb mode to work

 ## Download

 You can [download](https://github.com/c4k3ss/TooMuchReverb/releases) the latest version of TooMuchReverb for Windows and macOS.

+## Credits

+I orignally got the idea of making a plugin from [this video](https://www.youtube.com/watch?v=DrnGI6ce8fY), so I recommend watching it!

+The 3rd Reverb mode is a combination of two reverbs made with [Faust](https://faust.grame.fr/), one of which is [elysiera](https://github.com/azur1s/elysiera?tab=readme-ov-file).

 ## Support